How To Drink Vitamins So They Don’t Harm Your Health

 There is a much deeper level in chemistry than the trade name of a substance.
 If the same word is indicated in the composition of the drug, this does not mean that the substances are identical.
 The method of production, raw materials, purity matters – these data are not on the packaging.

-In the case of preparations containing the full spectrum of vitamins and minerals, the price can play a decisive role.
-You’ve probably heard that some vitamins and minerals are not absorbed when taken simultaneously.
-The manufacturers solved this problem by creating tablets in which the components are layered (try cutting the tablet).
+When it comes to products with a complete range of vitamins and minerals, the price can play a decisive role.
+Most likely, you've heard that some vitamins and minerals are not absorbed when taken simultaneously.
+To address this issue the manufacturers developed tablets in which the components are layered (try cutting the tablet).
 This naturally complicates the production process and increases the cost of the final product.
 It is not a fact that a low analog price has not been reduced by simplifying production.

 Conclusion

-You may try adding a couple of drugs to your diet if you feel that you are missing something and evaluate the effect yourself.
-However, you should not treat them like sweets, as was customary in the Soviet Union with yellow balls or ascorbic acid.
+You may try adding a couple of drugs to your diet If you believe that something is missing, and evaluate the effect yourself.
+However, you should not treat them like candy, as was common practice in the Soviet Union with ascorbic acid or yellow balls.

 Adapted and translated by The Cop Cart Staff